CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 >  - Corruption point values never have a plus or minus sign.
 The sum of all such values is the character’s corruption point total for the purposes of a corruption check.
 Both values appear in the lower right of certain cards.

 {: .note }
-> **Example:** (CP = Corruption Points) Using the Middle-earth: The Wizards terms, lets take a look at Frodo at several points during the action in The Lord of the Rings between the Shire and Lórien.
+> **Example:** (CP = Corruption Points) Using the Middle-earth: The Wizards terms, lets take a look at Frodo at several points during the action in The Lord of the Rings between the Shire and Lorien.
 Frodo has a special ability: he has a corruption check modifier of +4 (as provided in the bottom right corner of his card).
 >
 > When Frodo, Sam, Merry, and Pippin flee the Shire, Frodo only has one item: The One Ring (it gives Frodo 6 corruption points).
 Suppose Frodo has to make a corruption check (roll 2D6) in this situation: if a 2 is rolled, the modified roll is 6 (2 + 4 for his special ability) and Frodo is discarded.
 Any other roll would have no effect on Frodo.
 >